Priyasunil26/Documentation/Documentation.md

     ![Database overview](images/overview-database.png)
   - For further guidance, you can refer to the following link: [Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal)

 **Information:**
   - To create a MySQL database in Azure, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/quickstart-create-server-portal).
   - To create a MS SQL database in Azure, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal).

-### 4. Create a Storage Account and a blob constainer on Azure to store Bold BI Dashboard data (Optional)
+### 4. Create a Storage Account and a blob container on Azure to store Bold BI Dashboard data (Optional)

 Follow these steps to create a storage account and a blob container on Azure.
 If you want to store data on your local machine instead, you can move on to the next step.

--  Click on "Create a resource" in the Azure portal, then search for "Storage account" and select it.
+-  Click on "+ create a resource" in the Azure portal, then search for "Storage account" and select it.
 ![Create Resource](images/create-resource.png)
 ![Search Storage account](images/search-storageaccount.png)
 - Configure the basic settings: